North Carolina Film Office

-The North Carolina Film Office, originally called the "North Carolina Film Commission," is a member of the Association of Film Commissioners International.
+The North Carolina Film Office, originally called the North Carolina Film Commission, is a member of the Association of Film Commissioners International.

 History

 Founded in 1980 by Governor James B. Hunt, the office was commissioned to help facilitate and provide a base of operation for North Carolina's burgeoning film industry.
 Governor Hunt appointed William "Bill" Arnold to lead the office.
-In 1984, producer Dino De Laurentiis created De Laurentiis Entertainment Group.
-He built and based a studio complex (now EUE/Screen Gems) in Wilmington, North Carolina.
-The area quickly became one of the busiest production centers for film and television east of Hollywood.
-The North Carolina Film Office was created during a time when new technology, audience demand for location authenticity, and Hollywood’s need for lower production costs were driving filmmakers to search distant sites throughout the United States for fresh places to make movies.
+In 1984, producer Dino De Laurentiis created De Laurentiis Entertainment Group (DEG).
+He built and based a studio complex (owned next by Carolco Pictures and then sold to EUE/Screen Gems in 1996; now owned by Cinespace Studios) in Wilmington, North Carolina.
+The area quickly became one of the biggest production centers for film and television east of Hollywood.
+The North Carolina Film Office was created when new technology, audience demand for location authenticity, and film studios' need for lower production costs were driving filmmakers to search for new locations in the US to make movies.